 Wayfinding comes from a genealogy of knowledge passed down through Pacific star navigators and ocean voyagers.
 From many guiding conversations with navigator Hoturoa Barclay-Kerr from Aotearoa (New Zealand) and by voyaging on the ocean aboard Haunui waka, Faumuina created a dynamic wayfinding model that has become lens for all our design work.
 In Samoa, there is a saying: “You cannot change the way the wind is blowing, but you can change the way your canoe is facing.”

 Faumuina Felolini Maria Tafuna'i

 Faumuina is the daughter of Mau'u Lopeti and Nivaga Mau'u from Samoa.
-She is the mother of Oliver, wife to the late and humble Patrick Tafuna'i, and partner to the passionate Papua New Guinean Micheal Dom.
+She is the mother of Oliver, wife to the late and humble Patrick Tafuna'i.
 Her background is in media, long-form journalism, and development communications.
 She oversees all Flying Geese projects.
 She specializes in the empowerment of indigenous peoples, and has won international awards in agricultural journalism.
 She is also the first Pacific Island person to become an Edmund Hillary Fellowship Fellow.